raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Example on how to define example/examples in RAML

-The following illustrates usage of both example and examples properties.
+The following illustrates usage of both example and examples properties at different levels of a RAML API.

 ```yaml
 #%RAML 1.0
 title: API with Examples

 types:
   User:
     type: object